shinra-electric/Swiftris/README.md

 ## NextBrick
-- You can see the next three bricks that can be used to play in advance.
+- You can see up to the next three bricks in advance

 ```